-At the European level, the Marine Strategy Framework Directive (MSFD) (2008/56/EC) and at the Mediterranean level the indicators (UNEP/MAP IMAP), have been developed to protect the marine environment as well as to ensure its sustainable use.
-Based on several descriptors/Ecological Objecives the ultimate goal of these regulations is the achievement of Good Environmental Status (GES) for the marine waters by the EU Member States.
+At the European level, the Marine Strategy Framework Directive (MSFD) (2008/56/EC) and at the Mediterranean level the indicators with the "Integrated Monitoring and Assessment Programme of the Mediterranean Sea and Coast-IMAP" (UNEP/MAP), have been developed to protect the marine environment as well as to ensure its sustainable use.
+Based on several descriptors/Ecological Objectives the ultimate goal of these regulations is the achievement of Good Environmental Status (GES) for the marine waters by the EU Member States.
 In particular, the provisions of the MSFD Descriptor 10 and Ecological Indicator 10, respectively, aim to protect the marine ecosystems against harm caused by the emerging issue of plastic litter.
 As highlighted by several ocean circulation models (Fossi et al., 2017, 2018; Liubartseva et al., 2018; Mansui et al., 2015; Politikos et al., 2020), the Mediterranean Sea has been considered a sensitive plastic litter accumulation zone with an average concentration comparable to the great oceanic gyres (Cózar et al., 2015; Suaria et al., 2016; UNEP/MAP, 2015).
 Mainly due to the limited exchange of surface waters with the Atlantic Ocean, and intensive land- and marine-based sources of pollution significant amounts of marine litter enter and accumulate in this basin.
 Coastal areas and waters, in particular, face significant pressures from heavy population densities to maritime, touristic, and industrial activities leading to a decrease in the integrity of marine ecosystems (Coll et al., 2012, 2010; UNEP, 2016).
 While the identification of biodiversity hotspots and sensitive areas is a well-established procedure for these zones, usually resulting in the identification of Marine Protected Areas, the offshore waters are usually less investigated.
 Marine megafauna, such as cetaceans and marine turtles as an example, are often used as umbrella species, considering not only their ecological role but also their charismatic influence in driving conservation efforts (Germanov et al., 2018).
 The identification of particularly sensitive areas as well as biodiversity hotspots in the pelagic realm can be effectively run by focusing on these valuable species.

 Studies evaluating the potential risk connected to the spatial distribution of plastic litter and the presence of organisms inhabiting the marine ecosystems were only recently published worldwide (Everaert et al., 2018; Jâms et al., 2020; Mazarrasa et al., 2019; Schuyler et al., 2016; Wilcox et al., 2018, 2015) and in the Mediterranean Sea (Compa et al., 2019a; Darmon et al., 2017; Fossi et al., 2017; Soto-Navarro et al., 2021).
-Although some risk evidence were highlighted for the most studies species, such as sea turtles and birds, there is still a lack of data regarding the simulation-based risk approach and the real threats that may affect the marine fauna (Soto-Navarro et al., 2021).
+Although some risk evidences were highlighted for the most studies species, such as sea turtles and birds, there is still a lack of data regarding the simulation-based risk approach and the real threats that may affect the marine fauna (Soto-Navarro et al., 2021).
 Empirical data collection on the magnitude and typology of plastic litter, the spatial distribution of organisms and the potential impacts on them is needed to assess a more accurate and reliable risk scenario.

-1.1 Marine litter in the Mediterranean Sea and contiguous areas
+1.1 Marine litter in the Mediterranean Sea and Black Sea

 Studies on marine litter in the Mediterranean basin started in the 1990s, but more attention was given to the issue after 2010, when more data became available on the abundance and distribution of marine litter, and when the first attempts to assess trends were made, microplastics entered the agenda and the mapping of impacts became a priority.
-There is no comprehensive assessment of the economic impacts of marine litter in the Mediterranean Sea, apart from an assessment of the economic impacts of marine litter in the Adriatic and Ionian Seas within the framework of the EU funded DeFishGear project (Vlachogianni, 2017), as well as limited information deriving from beach clean-up activities, the fishing industry, and research reports.